 This image was taken with my iPhone 3GS, was then transferred to my iPhone 5, then to my iPhone 6, and then to my iPhone 7.
 After several years and several migrations, the image EXIF remained intact and I can now use it to determine things about the image that I had completely forgotten or didn’t know.

 Using the GPS coordinates I was able to locate the fire hydrant at the corner of Taylor St and Bush St in San Francisco.
 I took a screen shot from Google Maps to prove it:

 Now, imagine how useful this information might be in an investigation or litigation case.
 Also, this is not a complete list of metadata that can be obtained from images, it’s just the most interesting.

 If you need help with your digital evidence, CONTACT FLASHBACK DATA.
-We’re experts in digital forensics and our turnaround time is a fraction of what you’ll find at RCFL or your state lab.
+We’re experts in digital forensics for law enforcement and attorneys, and our turnaround time is a fraction of what you’ll find at RCFL or any state lab.

 GET HELP TODAY!
 CALL 866-786-5700 FOR A FREE CONSULTATION!